 If you develop a reaction to hair dye, even if it’s just a mild one, you should stop using products containing PPD altogether, as there’s a risk you could develop a more severe reaction in the future.

 Our firm is an experienced product liability firm that has represented thousands of individuals in product liability and negligence cases.
 If you have suffered an allergic reaction, burn, infection, or some other harm caused by a defective cosmetic product, we would like to speak with you.
-There is no charge to speak with us to have your case reviewed.
-You may reach us online or at (877) 277-7336.
+There is no charge to speak with us to have your case reviewed, so contact us today.